Lenin's Testament: Background

 Lenin was seriously ill by the latter half of 1921, experiencing hyperacusis, insomnia, and regular headaches.
-At the Politburo's insistence, in July he left Moscow for a month's leave at his Gorki mansion, where he was cared for by his wife and sister.
+At the Politburo's insistence, in July he left Moscow for a month's leave at his Gorki mansion, where he was cared for by his wife, Nadezhda Krupskaya, and sister.
 Lenin began to contemplate the possibility of suicide, asking both Krupskaya and Stalin to acquire potassium cyanide for him.
 Twenty-six physicians were hired to help Lenin during his final years; many of them were foreign and had been hired at great expense.
 Some suggested that his sickness could have been caused by metal oxidation from the bullets that were lodged in his body from the 1918 assassination attempt; in April 1922 he underwent a surgical operation to remove them.
 The symptoms continued after this, with Lenin's doctors unsure of the cause; some suggested that he had neurasthenia or cerebral arteriosclerosis.
 In May 1922, he had his first stroke, temporarily losing his ability to speak and being paralysed on his right side.
 He convalesced at Gorki, and had largely recovered by July.
 In October, he returned to Moscow; in December, he had a second stroke and returned to Gorki.

 In Lenin's absence, Stalin had begun consolidating his power both by appointing his supporters to prominent positions, and by cultivating an image of himself as Lenin's closest intimate and deserving successor.
 In December 1922, Stalin took responsibility for Lenin's regimen, being tasked by the Politburo with controlling who had access to him.

 Lenin was increasingly critical of Stalin; while Lenin was insisting that the state should retain its monopoly on international trade during mid-1922, Stalin was leading other Bolsheviks in unsuccessfully opposing this.
 There were personal arguments between the two as well; Stalin had upset Krupskaya by shouting at her during a phone conversation, which in turn greatly angered Lenin, who sent Stalin a letter expressing his annoyance.

-In October 1922, Lenin proposed that Trotsky should become first deputy chairman of the Council of People's Commissars at a meeting of the Central Committee, but Trotsky declined the position.
-This has been interpreted as evidence that Lenin designated Trotsky as a successor as head of government.
-During December 1922 and January 1923, Lenin dictated "Lenin's Testament", in which he discussed the personal qualities of his comrades, particularly Trotsky and Stalin.
+Lenin also threatened to break relations with Stalin in a letter, written in March 1923, after learning of his rudeness towards his wife.
+Lenin had also expressed strong criticism of the People's Commissariat of the Workers' and Peasants' Inspection which had been overseen by Stalin from 1920 until 1922.
+He stated: "Everybody knows that no other institutions are worse organised than those of our Workers’ and Peasants’ Inspection, and that under present conditions nothing can be expected from this People's Commissariat".
+Trotsky had also attempted to publish Lenin's criticisms of the Rabkrin for several weeks but the Politburo, under the control of the triumvirate, refused.

+Conversely, Lenin expressed hostility to the initial attempts by the triumvirate to remove Trotsky from the leadership.
+In a 1922 memo written to Kamenev, he chastised the efforts by the Central Committee to "throw Trotsky overboard" as the "height of stupidity.
+If you do not consider me already hopelessly foolish, how can you think of that?".